Notice

 An Evening of Puccini’s Masterpieces in Ljubljana

-World-renowned opera singers Anna Netrebko and Yusif Eyvazov return to Ljubljana to perform together for the first time in a decade.
+World-renowned opera singers Anna Netrebko and Yusif Eyvazov return to Ljubljana.
 The concert will feature some of the most beautiful arias from the operas of Giacomo Puccini, celebrated for their powerful emotions and dramatic tales of love and destiny.
 Under the baton of conductor Denis Vlasenko, the evening will be marked by extraordinary vocal artistry and stage presence.

 Performers